USS Dwight D. Eisenhower: 1980s

 Under the command of her second Commanding Officer, Captain James H. Mauldin, her second deployment occurred in 1980, when she was dispatched by President Carter to the Indian Ocean, in response to the Iran hostage crisis.
 She relieved sister-carrier Nimitz three days after the Iranian hostage rescue attempt.
 To help maintain morale, Captain Mauldin allowed the men aboard to participate in "Flight Deck Olympics".
-The Navy also authorized a special ration of beer, consisting of six cans per man, which was dispensed over a two-month period.
+The Navy also authorized a special ration of beer, consisting of two cans per man every continuous 93 days at sea.
+The two beers were well refrigerated and were handed out to each crewman during "Steel Beach" breaks.
+It was the first U.S. Navy's six-pack cruise since World War II.
+Officers were flown by helicopter to British ships for their rum rations.
+Ike's crew was awarded with the Navy Unit Commendation ribbon and the Navy Marine Corps Expeditionary medal in 1980 for this extended cruise.
+During this cruise, port visits to Kenya and Australia were cancelled due to conflicts in the region.
+Eventually, Ike visited Singapore after which it returned to the Indian Ocean for a total of over 320 days out at sea for 1980.

-Dwight D. Eisenhower returned to the Mediterranean Sea for her third deployment, under the command of her third Captain E. W. Clexton Jr., from 5 January to 13 July 1982.
+Dwight D. Eisenhower returned to the Mediterranean Sea for her third deployment, under the command of her third Captain Edward W. Clexton Jr., from 5 January to 13 July 1982.
 During this deployment, 11 passengers and crew were lost when Mamie, her onboard logistics aircraft, crashed near Souda Bay, Crete, on 2 April.
 She also participated in the 24 June evacuation of the U.S. Embassy staff from Beirut, Lebanon, as that country descended into civil war.